equal8888/JSONtool/readme.md

 # JSONTool...
-I guess 🤔
+I guess (Again having hard time naming my projects) 🤔

 GUI to POST anything and see it as a auto formatted JSON && Json+Base64 file format.
 Also data can be previewed/seen on live-action inside the website 😊
 <br>